nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 and provide feedback and request changes, if any.

 17. When your pull request is merged, a new repository, called
-{{ cookiecutter.namespace }}-feedstock will be created in the nwb-extensions GitHub organization and you will be added as a maintainer for that repository.
+{{ cookiecutter.namespace }}-record will be created in the nwb-extensions GitHub organization and you will be added as a maintainer for that repository.